PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 - If needed, thaw the chromatin on ice.
 - Seed 5µg of chromatin in a fresh tube.
 Adjust the volume to 1.1 ml with  cold [Lysis buffer](Lysis_Buffer.md) + protease inhibitor.
 Keep the tube on ice.

-**Prepare as many tube as necessary for the different IPs and controls you will need**
+**Prepare as many tubes as necessary for the different IPs and controls you will need**

 In the cold room:

 - Pre-clearing: add 30 μl of magnetic beads to the chromatin.
-Incubate between 1 hour and 4 hours at 4°C on a rotating wheel.(see [here](reagents.md) for indication on beads preparation)
+Incubate between 1 hour and 4 hours at 4°C on a rotating wheel. (see [here](reagents.md) for indications on beads preparation)
 - Place the tubes on a magnetic rack for 2-3 min and recover the supernatant in a fresh tube.
 Keep the tube on ice.
 - Save 100 μl (= Input) to a new tube and freeze at -80°C
 - Add the appropriate amount of antibody to the rest (1 ml).
 Incubate over night at 4°C on a rotating wheel.